 Students who receive a stipend in support of their graduate work are expected to devote full time to their studies and are not allowed to take outside employment.
-During their first semester of study, full-time participation will typically consist of 12-15 credit hours.
+During their first semester of study, full-time participation will typically consist of ~12 credit hours.
 The Graduate Advising Committee will provide the required coursework as part of their first-semester advising.
 Financial support is dependent upon satisfactory performance in required coursework and research, reasonable progress toward degree requirements, the availability of funds, and placement in a lab by the end of the second semester in residence.
 Student stipends are subject to all of the usual federal taxes.

 The program will fund students during the first semester of study.
-In most cases this covers the first semester in residence.
-Advisors become responsible for financially supporting students during the second semester in residence.
+Advisors become responsible for financially supporting students beginning the second semester in residence.
 Advisors are expected to pay 100% of the student's stipend unless that stipend is funded by an external fellowship, scholarship, training grant, or other source of external funding which covers all or a portion of the student's stipend.
-If alternative sources of funding only cover a portion of the student's stipend, then the advisor is responsible for the remaining portion.
+If alternative sources of funding only cover a portion of the student's stipend, then the advisor is responsible for the remaining portion to ensure that the students received the full stipend amount.

 The normal limit of financial support for graduate students is ten semesters (excluding summers).
-Students, who anticipate taking longer than 10 semesters to complete their PhD degree must consult with their thesis advisor about the availability of financial support.
+Students who anticipate taking longer than 10 semesters to complete their PhD degree must consult with their thesis advisor about the availability of financial support.
 The thesis advisor, in consultation with the Program Director, shall consider the student's progress, circumstances that justify continued funding, and the availability of funding when making a decision regarding whether the student's funding should be continued for a specific period.
 Continued support will be reevaluated annually or more often as appropriate.
 Students whose funding has been terminated may continue to register and work on research projects as long as they continue to make acceptable progress toward the degree requirements.

-The program does not guarantee support for student who choose a faculty member with a primary appointment outside of Rice University, e.g., thesis mentors within the Texas Medical Center who are affiliated with the program but do are only Adjunct faculty at Rice.
+The program does not guarantee support for students who choose a faculty member with a primary appointment outside of Rice University, e.g., thesis advisors within the Texas Medical Center who are affiliated with the program but are only adjunct faculty at Rice.